Scan QR to download the appClose icon

 Pricing

-Complianz offers a free version with basic features under the GPL license.
-Premium versions include additional compliance features and priority support through paid licenses.
+Complianz offers a free version with basic features under the GPL licence.
+Premium versions include additional compliance features and priority support.

 open source consent management infographic